gohugoio/hugo/content/content-management/front-matter.md

 These two user-defined fields can then be accessed via `.Params.include_toc` and `.Params.show_comments`, respectively.
 The [Variables][variables] section provides more information on using Hugo's page- and site-level variables in your templates.

-## Ordering Content Through Front Matter
+## Order Content Through Front Matter

 You can assign content-specific `weight` in the front matter of your content.
 These values are especially useful for [ordering][ordering] in list views.
 You can use `weight` for ordering of content and the convention of [`<TAXONOMY>_weight`][taxweight] for ordering content within a taxonomy.
 See [Ordering and Grouping Hugo Lists][lists] to see how `weight` can be used to organize your content in list views.

-## Overriding Global Markdown Configuration
+## Override Global Markdown Configuration

 It's possible to set some options for Markdown rendering in a content's front matter as an override to the [BlackFriday rendering options set in your project configuration][config].